TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-on-prem/installation/redhat-rhel-centos/dashboard.md

 {{< note success >}}
 **Note**

-When using postgreSQL if you run into "failed SASL auth (FATAL: password authentication failed for user...)".
+When using postgreSQL you may run into "failed SASL auth (FATAL: password authentication failed for user...)" error.
 To solve this:
-Go to the file ../pg_hba.conf and change the connection method from scram-sha-256 to md5.
+Go to the file  `../pg_hba.conf `and change the connection method from `scram-sha-256` to `md5 `.
 {{< /note >}}

 ### Step 6: Enter Dashboard license